The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 .

 Intervals are specific time spans (because they are tied to specific dates), but lubridate also supplies two general time span classes: Durations and Periods.
 Helper functions for creating periods are named after the units of time (plural).
-Helper functions for creating durations follow the same format but begin with a “d” (for duration) or, if you prefer, and “e” (for exact).
+Helper functions for creating durations follow the same format but begin with a “d” (for duration).

 Why two classes?
 Because the timeline is not as reliable as the number line.
 The Duration class will always supply mathematically precise results.
 A duration year will always equal 365 days.
 Periods, on the other hand, fluctuate the same way the timeline does to give intuitive results.
 This makes them useful for modeling clock times.
 For example, durations will be honest in the face of a leap year, but periods may return what you want: